Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/Adapter/README.md

         ->getInstance();
 ```

-You are not bound to implement all method with closure if the method
+You are not bound to implement all methods with closure if the method
 is not called in the client.
 Although an exception will be thrown if it is called
 anyway.
-This to prevent silent bug.
+This behavior to prevent silent bug.

 ## Note